-Common names: Pumpkin, Field pumpkin, Naked-seeded pumpkin, Pimpkin
+Common names: Pumpkin, Field pumpkin, Naked-seeded pumpkin, Cheese pumpkin, Pimpkin

 Synonyms: C. moschata, C. maxima, C. mixta, Cucumis pepo

-A cDNA clone encoding a Soybean allergen, Gly m Bd 28K, has been isolated, which exhibits high homology with the proteins in Pumpkin seeds and with a Carrot globulin-like protein.
+A cDNA clone encoding a Soybean allergen, Gly m Bd 28K, has been isolated.
+The polypeptide for the cDNA clone exhibits high homology with the MP27/MP32 proteins in Pumpkin seeds, and with the Carrot globulin-like protein.
 The clinical significance of this has not yet been determined (5).

 Pumpkin can induce symptoms of food allergy in sensitised individuals (4).
-Dermatitis, asthma, rhinoconjuctivitis, itching of the mouth, angioedema of the face and lips, generalised itching and mild dyspnoea after eating Pumpkin soup or vermicelli made with Pumpkin have been reported in a patient (4).
-Similar symptoms have been reported in 3 individuals after ingestion of roasted Pumpkin seed.
-All the patients fished for sport and used pressed Pumpkin seed flour as bait.
-IgE antibodies were detected to proteins from Pumpkin seed extract.
-Inhalation of Pumpkin seed flour during fishing was suggested as the route of sensitisation, leading to food allergy to Pumpkin seed (1).
+Dermatitis, asthma, rhinoconjuctivitis, itching of the mouth, angioedema of the face and lips, generalised itching and mild dyspnoea after eating Pumpkin soup or thin vermicelli containing Pumpkin have been reported in a patient (4).

 Compiled by Dr Harris Steinman, email@example.com